 He Waits to Connect with You through His Word

-The Bible we have today comes from ancient manuscripts, but the miraculous thing is that those Words themselves are not archaic, they are always as fresh and relevant to you and I as if God spoke them a few seconds before we read them.
+The Bible we have today comes from ancient manuscripts, but the miraculous thing is that those Words themselves are not archaic, they are always as fresh and relevant to you and I as if God is speaking them to us as we read them.

 The Word of God has a way of reaching right into the innermost secrets of our hearts, every dream, hope, fear, disappointment, joy, secret anger and silent prayer; to discern, to lay everything bare and out in the open.